Abu Dhabi tenancy law and tenancy rights

 The Abu Dhabi Tenancy Law saw its first amendment in 2010 with Abu Dhabi Law No. 4.
 The Law capped the annual rental price increases at 5% which meant tenants could face a rent increase of up to 5% at the time of lease renewal.

-In 2012, the Abu Dhabi Executive Council issued law no. 32 which removed the rental price cap and allowed landlords to raise property prices as per market rates.
-However, the decree required landlords to provide two months notice to tenants stating the altered price.
+In 2012, the Abu Dhabi Executive Council issued Law No. 32, which removed the rental price cap and allowed landlords to raise property prices as per market rates.
+However, the decree required landlords to provide two months’ notice to tenants stating the altered price.

-Effective 13th December 2016, the Abu Dhabi Council reinstated the 5% rental cap on the lease agreement with Resolution No. 14 of 2016.
+From 13th December 2016, the Abu Dhabi Council reinstated the 5% rental cap on the lease agreement with Resolution No. 14 of 2016.
 Landlords and tenants can decide on the rental price and enter a lease agreement.
 The landlord can increase the price annually within the price cap set by this resolution.

-Currently, the Abu Dhabi laws state that a 5% rental cap applies to leased properties in Abu Dhabi.
+The Abu Dhabi laws state that a 5% rental cap applies to leased properties in Abu Dhabi.
 Landlords and property management companies can increase annual rent within this limit, provided they notify tenants at least 2 months prior to contract renewal.

 So whether you are living in luxury areas and renting the Saadiyat Beach villas or living in more affordable units in budget-friendly neighbourhoods such as the apartments for rent in Mussafah, your annual rent increase cannot be higher than 5%.